kibook/s1kd-tools/s1kd-instance/README.md

     is an item in the system.
     </para>

+The command would resemble:

+    $ s1kd-instance -s <src> -R <CIR> -r <custom XSLT>

 And the resulting XML would be:

     <para>The Hydraulic pump is an item in the system.</para>

 The source data module and CIR are combined in to a single XML document which is used as the input to the XSLT script.
 The root element `mux` contains two `dmodule` elements.
-The first is the source data module, and the second is one of the CIR data modules supplied with -R. The CIR data module is first filtered on the defined applicability.
+The first is the source data module, and the second is the CIR data module specified with the corresponding -R option.
+The CIR data module is first filtered on the defined applicability.